spine/spine/site/site.md

       }
     });

 The convention inside Spine is to give the controller a plural camel cased name of the model it is most associated with, in this case `Tasks`.
 Usually, you'll only be adding instance properties onto controllers, so you can just pass them as the first argument to `create()`.
-Instantiating controllers is the same as creating an instance of any other class, by calling `inst()`.
+Instantiating controllers is the same as creating an instance of any other class, by calling `init()`.

-    var tasks = Tasks.inst();
+    var tasks = Tasks.init();

 Every controller has an element associated with it, which you can access under the instance property `el`.
 You can also set this element manually by passing it through on instantiation.

-    var tasks = Tasks.inst({el: $("#tasks")});
+    var tasks = Tasks.init({el: $("#tasks")});

-In fact, anything you pass to `inst()` will be set as properties on the newly created instance.
+In fact, anything you pass to `init()` will be set as properties on the newly created instance.
 For example, you could pass a record that a controller would be associated with.

-    var taskItem = TaskItem.inst({item: Task.first()});
+    var taskItem = TaskItem.init({item: Task.first()});

 Inside your controller's `init()` function, you'll generally add event listeners to models and views, referencing a function inside the controller.